 To find a rehab program near you that offers dual diagnosis treatment, you can use a behavioral health treatment locator tool.

-Whether you are in South Florida or another part of the country, The Recovery Village can connect you with helpful resources, identify a dual diagnosis treatment facility that meets your unique needs and optimize your recovery journey for maximum success.
+Whether you are in South Florida or another part of the country, The Recovery Village Palm Beach at Baptist Health can connect you with helpful resources, identify a dual diagnosis treatment facility that meets your unique needs and optimize your recovery journey for maximum success.

 If you or a loved one needs treatment for addiction and a co-occurring mental health issue, rehab may be closer than you think.
-At The Recovery Village Palm Beach, our dual diagnosis treatment teams can meet you where you are and help you begin recovery.
+At The Recovery Village Palm Beach at Baptist Health, our dual diagnosis treatment teams can meet you where you are and help you begin recovery.
 Call us today to learn more about treatment.

 Substance Abuse and Mental Health Services Administration.
 “2017 National Survey on Drug Use and Health (NSDUH)” 2018.
 Accessed April 28, 2019